khuranabal/khuranabal.github.io/_posts/2022-02-04-spark-part-I.md

 rdd2.getNumPartitions
 ```

+**Note**

-**Note**: to decrease repartition and coalesce both can be used but coalesce if preferred as it minimizes shuffling by trying to combine partitions within the node first
+* to decrease partitions, repartition and coalesce both can be used but coalesce is preferred as it minimizes shuffling by trying to combine partitions within the node
+* when using coalesce, we can get unequal partitions
+* when using repartition, full shuffling will be done but we get equal size partitions

 ### cache & persist